decentralized-identity/didwebvh-ts/README.md

 [![CI](https://github.com/decentralized-identity/didwebvh-ts/actions/workflows/ci.yml/badge.svg)](https://github.com/decentralized-identity/didwebvh-ts/actions/workflows/ci.yml)

 `didwebvh-ts` provides developers with a comprehensive library for working with Decentralized Identifiers (DIDs) following the `did:webvh` method specification.
-This Typescript-based toolkit is designed to facilitate the integration and management of DIDs within web applications, enabling secure identity verification and authentication processes.
+This TypeScript-based toolkit is designed to facilitate the integration and management of DIDs within web applications, enabling secure identity verification and authentication processes.
 It includes functions for creating, resolving, updating and deactivating DIDs by managing DID documents.
 The package is built to ensure compatibility with the latest web development standards, offering a straightforward API that makes it easy to implement DID-based features in a variety of projects.

 ## Summary